 I did cry about it.
 I still sometimes cry about it now.
-All those innocent souls there.
-I can’t help but feel angry about it.
+All those innocent souls there, I can’t help but feel angry about it.
 Anger at the fact that maybe it could have been prevented!
 Anger about my home town being attacked in such a violent and disgusting way!
 But don’t look back in anger right?
 The whole of Manchester was grieving.
-It was difficult to watch.
-It was difficult to try to go back to normal after this.
-It had an effect on every single person I knew in the Manchester area.
-Our home area.
-But the anger, sadness and grief brought us all together in a way I have never seen before.
-The whole of Manchester was brought together and we became one big family.
-Supporting each other and comforting each other.
-Manchester isn’t like your average city.
-It’s different.
+It was difficult to watch and it was difficult to try to go back to normal after this.
+It had an effect on every single person I knew in the Manchester area, our home area, but the anger, sadness and grief brought us all together in a way I have never seen before.
+The whole of Manchester was brought together and we became one big family, supporting each other and comforting each other.
+Manchester isn’t like your average city, it’s different.
 There’s just something about Manchester that holds a piece in my heart and forever will.
-It’s a place where you can express your true self with no judgement.
-A place where you can make new friends so easily!
-A place that has an extraordinary history behind it!
+It’s a place where you can express your true self with no judgement, a place where you can make new friends so easily and a place that has an extraordinary history behind it!

-My favourite quality about Manchester is the diversity.
-There is so much of it!
+My favourite quality about Manchester is the diversity as there is so much of it!
 It’s a place where people can express themselves and they don’t have to worry about others.
 Whenever I go into town I’m amazed at how many different people I see!
 People that lead different lives, wear bold clothes and people who show case their talent.
 It’s a place that even in the busiest of times, it still feels homely.